Third and final part of the "Get Your Blog Ready for Next Year" series.

 Refresh Your "Greatest Hits"

-You probably already know which posts in your archive are the most popular, but if you don't, identify them in Google Analytics (check the "Content" section) or in your blogging platform's built-in stats.
+You probably already know which posts in your archive are the most popular, but if you don't, identify them in Google Analytics (Behavior > Site Content > All Pages) or in your blogging platform's built-in stats.
 Go back through those gems with an objective eye, and see if you can add a little polish to keep them relevant for the long-haul.

 Think about how you'd write your best posts if you were writing them today.
 Has your writing style changed?
 Do you use different graphics now, or perhaps a little bit of CSS flair?
 Think about applying your newest styling to your vintage posts to help bring them into the present.